bengisugelin/DevOps/Linux.md

 ```

 **find command**
-If we want to find files starting with host in the home directory :
+If we want to find files starting with host in the home directory (real-time search) :

 ```
 [root@centos ~]# find /etc -name host*